 - Heat the olive oil in a large heavy bottomed oven safe pot (or dutch oven) over medium-high heat.
 When hot, add in the shallot and sauté for a minute.
 Add in the garlic and sauté another 30 seconds.
 Season with salt and pepper.

-- Pour in the pumpkin broth mixture along with the remaining 3 cups of vegetable broth.
+- Pour in the wine and cook for one minute scraping any brown bits from the bottom of the pot.
+Pour in the pumpkin broth mixture along with the remaining 3 cups of vegetable broth.
 Add in the herbs, spices and season with salt and pepper.
 Stir together and cover with a lid.
 Bring to a boil.

 - Once boiling stir the rice, place the lid back on, then remove from the heat and place on the middle rack of the oven.
 Bake for 60-70 minutes or until the rice is tender and cooked through.

-- Remove the pot from the oven.
-Remove the lid and pour in the wine and goat cheese.
+- Remove the pot from the oven and stir in the goat cheese.
 Stir vigorously for 2 minutes until the rice is thick and creamy.
 If the risotto seems dry add more vegetable broth or water.
 Season with salt and a generous amount of pepper then taste for seasoning.

 - Serve the risotto topped with extra crumbled goat cheese, dried cranberries, pepitas and more chopped sage and rosemary.